strewb/SE2014/2_Introduction.md

 * Remind service(e.g. the class will start in 5minutes,go now)
 * Online chat(work as social media)

-This is for 2nd stage
-Establish communication between indoor and outdoor postioning system.
+3. This is for 2nd stage-->Establish communication between indoor and outdoor postioning system.